garywiz/chaperone/doc/source/ref/config-format.rst

 You specify the configuration with the :ref:`--config <option.config>` switch on the command line.
 If none is specified, the default `/etc/chaperone.d` is used.
-If a directory is chosen, then only the top-level of the directory will be searched, and only files ending in ``.conf`` or ``.yaml`` will be recognised and read in alphabetic order.
+If a directory is chosen, then only the top-level of the directory will be searched, and only files ending in ``.conf`` or ``.yaml`` will be recognized and read in alphabetic order.

 Configuration files are written using `YAML Version 2 <http://www.yaml.org/spec/1.2/spec.html>`_.
 For example, you can define two chaperone services like this::